Watch and Learn: Timefigure analysis from Graham North

-Our timefigure guru Graeme North analyses the big action from last week and looks at Gavin Cromwell's booming season in England.
+Our timefigure guru Graeme North analyses the big action from last week and looks at the Grand National weights and a recent controversy.

-"You can’t win your race at the start but you can lose it," former 20-time champion jockey Sir Anthony McCoy was quoted in the racing press after analysing the Grade One Betfair Ascot Chase won by Pic D’Orhy at Ascot, only then to add - rather perversely: “Harry Cobden won his race at the start whereas the other two (Charlie Deustch who was riding L’Homme Presse and Derek Fox who was riding Ahoy Senor) might have lost it."
+With Cheltenham Festival preview night season just starting to get into full swing – there are a staggering twelve pencilled in for March 7th as far apart as Newcastle and Somerset as well as another online - that can only mean the real thing is almost upon us and last week was effectively the last chance for any prospective Festival candidates to throw a belated hat into the ring though in the event I’m not sure many did.

-To give McCoy some credit, he was at least right about Cobden winning the race at the start.
-With Ahoy Senor heavily restrained under a change of tactics and L’Homme Presse needing to be pushed along to build up some momentum, the heavily-backed Pic D’Orhy stole a march and never looked like relinquishing his lead to land his second Grade One (after the 2023 Melling Chase) unchallenged in a modest 131 timefigure testament to a stop-start pace that saw the complete outsider Sail Away finish many lengths closer than he was entitled to on form.
+The feature meeting of the week domestically was at Kempton which staged the Coral Trophy besides three Grade 2 races and featured some smart performances kicking off with the Adonis Juvenile Hurdle, a race which historically has a reputation as a Triumph Hurdle trial despite some recent barren years but which is unlikely to be a pointer again this year given that the first two, Kalif du Berlais and Givemefive, despite running to a credible Cheltenham candidate level are reportedly set to miss the race.

 Watch Race Replay